Key changes IVDD IVDR gap analysis

 • IVDR technical file creation support, including coaching your team through submissions

-• Presubmission file review
+• Presubmission technical file review

 • Statistical support

-• Post-market surveillance and post-market performance follow-up
+• Support the implementation of post-market surveillance (PMS) and post-market performance follow-up (PMPF)

 Other IVDR services: